 More than half reported that their pain was better after one week of chiropractic treatment.
 After one month, that amount jumped up to 70 percent, climbing even more to 85 percent showing improvement at the three month mark.
 Improvement was still reported at six months post-treatment, which was generally after delivery, and continued to the final data collection one year after treatment commenced.

-There are also many additional benefits of chiropractic care during pregnancy.
-Not only does it effectively ease back pain, but it does it in a completely natural and non-invasive way.
+There are also many additional advantages of chiropractic care during pregnancy.
+Not only does it efficiently ease back pain, but it does it in a completely natural and non-invasive way.
 This means that you don't have to worry about taking any medications or undergoing any type of treatment that could potentially harm your unborn child.

 Peterson CK, Muhlemann D, & Humphreys BK.
 Outcomes of pregnant patients with low back pain undergoing chiropractic treatment: a prospective cohort study with short term, medium term and 1 year follow-up.
 Chiropractic & Manual Therapies 2014;22(15):doi:10.1186/2045-709X-22-15.

 According to The American Academy of Pain Medicine, more people in the US suffer with chronic pain than diabetes, coronary heart disease, stroke, and cancer combined.
 Furthermore, neck pain is the third most reported type of pain, beat out only by lower back pain and headache.

 As a result, a lot of patients come to our Bay Shore office looking for neck pain care, and Dr. Selzer has helped many of them find relief.
 This is a smart decision, as some research indicates that over 90 percent of neck pain patients get relief with chiropractic.